Multi-tenant webhook architecture

 -H "Authorization: Bearer $HOOK0_TOKEN"

-- Visibility: Users see all webhook delivery attempts, response codes, and error messages directly in your UI
+- Users see delivery attempts, response codes, and error messages in your UI

-- Scalability: Hook0 handles the infrastructure complexity of managing millions of webhooks
+- Hook0 handles the infrastructure for millions of webhooks

 - Each tenant (namespace/project/organization) has isolated webhook data

-- Biscuit tokens include facts limiting access to specific tenants
+- Biscuit tokens (used by both user sessions and Service tokens) include facts limiting access to specific tenants

 - Request logs are retained according to user's plan (e.g., 7 days for free, 30 days for premium)